GoogleCloudPlatform/nodejs-docker/README.md

 By default, the `CMD` is set to `npm start`.
 You can change this by specifying your own [`CMD` or `ENTRYPOINT`](http://docs.docker.com/engine/reference/builder/#cmd).

-For a full example on deploying an application to Google Container Engine, see [this tutorial](https://cloud.google.com/nodejs/tutorials/bookshelf-on-container-engine).
+For a full example on deploying an application to Google Kubernetes Engine, see [this tutorial](https://cloud.google.com/nodejs/tutorials/bookshelf-on-container-engine).

 ### Kubernetes Configuration